A developer’s journey from attending a Call for Code hackathon to open sourcing drone tech as one of the program’s first projects

 After a few hours of coding, I pivoted and decided to simplify the visual recognition to work with a standard set of icons.
 These icons could be drawn with spray paint, chalk, or even placed on mats.
 Drones could detect those icons and communicate to first responders on a community’s specific victims needs for food, water, and medicine.
 I coded the first iteration of DroneAid at that hackathon and won first place.
 This achievement pushed me to keep going.
 In fact, I joined IBM as a full-time developer advocate.

 DroneAid is so much more than a piece of throwaway code from a hackathon.
 It’s evolved into an open source project that I am excited to announce today.
-I’m thrilled that IBM is committed to applying our solution through Code and Response, the company’s unique $25 million program dedicated to the creation and deployment of solutions powered by open source technology to tackle the world’s biggest challenges.
+I’m thrilled that IBM is committed to applying our solution through Call for Code, the company’s program dedicated to the creation and deployment of solutions powered by open source technology to tackle the world’s biggest challenges.

 DroneAid leverages a subset of standardized icons released by the United Nations.
 These symbols can either be provided in a disaster preparedness kit ahead of time or recreated manually with materials someone may have on hand.
 A drone can survey an area for these icons placed on the ground by individuals, families, or communities to indicate various needs.
 As DroneAid detects and counts these images, they are plotted on a map in a web dashboard.
 This information is then used to prioritize the response of local authorities or organizations that can provide help.